Coke (fuel): Great Britain

 In the first years of steam locomotives, coke was the normal fuel.
 This resulted from an early piece of environmental legislation; any proposed locomotive had to "consume its own smoke".
 This was not technically possible to achieve until the firebox arch came into use, but burning coke, with its low smoke emissions, was considered to meet the requirement.
 This rule was quietly dropped, and cheaper coal became the normal fuel, as railways gained acceptance among the public.
 The smoke plume produced by a travelling locomotive seems now to be a mark of a steam railway, and so preserved for posterity.

 So-called "gas works" produced coke by heating coal in enclosed chambers.
-The flammable gas that was given off was stored in gas holders, to be used domestically and industrially for cooking, heating and lighting.
+The flammable gas that was given off was stored in gas holders, to be used domestically and industrially for cooking, heating, and lighting.
 The gas was commonly known as "town gas" since underground networks of pipes ran through most towns.
 It was replaced by "natural gas" (initially from the North Sea oil and gas fields) in the decade after 1967.
 Other byproducts of coke production included tar and ammonia, while the coke was used instead of coal in cooking ranges and to provide heat in domestic premises before the advent of central heating.

+Continental Europe

+In 1785, the first coke-fired iron was cast in France in Le Creusot.

+John Baildon, on the invitation of Friedrich von Reden, was responsible for the introduction of coke into iron-making in Prussian Silesia, in what is now Poland (in Gleiwitz/Gliwice (1796) and, on a large scale, in Königshütte/Chorzów (1802).